 Particularly if you don’t have the proper bag to carry all of that equipment – not to mention your laptop, tablet, water, food, snacks, and other gear you need to survive on the go.
 However, after years of searching, I think I may have found exactly what I’ve been looking for at last in the form of the new Fjord 36 from a company called NYA-EVO.

 What separates the Fjord 36 from most other camera packs that I’ve tested over the years is that it was truly built from the ground up with adventurer photographers in mind.
-The bag is the result of a highly successful Kickstarter campaign that raised nearly $30,000 to get the backpack into production.
-Now, the Fjord 36 is available to purchase, along with some very handy accessories.
+The bag results from a highly successful Kickstarter campaign that raised nearly $30,000 to get the backpack into production.
+Now, the Fjord 36 is available to purchase, along with some convenient accessories.

-The RCI’s come in three sizes – small ($79), medium ($99), and large ($119) – and each is designed to integrated directly with the pack.
-These extra-padded, easy to use organizational sub-packs are incredibly useful for staying organized while on the go and can even be accessed through the back panel of the pack without having to take it off.
-Simply keep the hipbelt locked in place, slide the shoulder straps off, and spin the bag around to retrieve what you need.
+The RCI’s come in three sizes – small ($79), medium ($99), and large ($119) – and each is designed to integrate directly with the pack.
+These extra-padded, easy to use organizational sub-packs are incredibly useful for staying organized while on the go and can even be accessed through the pack’s back panel without having to take it off.
+Simply keep the belt locked in place, slide the shoulder straps off, and spin the bag around to retrieve what you need.

 Everything about the Fjord 36 screams quality.
-I’ve already mentioned the durable fabrics, but all of the straps, buckles, and zippers are really impressive too.
-These features help to carry a heavy load more comfortably as well, making it easy for the wearer to adjust to fit their own body.
+I’ve already mentioned the durable fabrics, but all of the straps, buckles, and zippers are really impressive.
+These features help carry a heavy load more comfortably and make it easy for the wearer to adjust to fit their own body.
 Chances are, you’ll forget you’re wearing a photography-specific pack at all, even when it is filled to the brim with gear.

 Find out more and order your own on the NYA-EVO website.